NOAA-OWP/noah-owp-modular/README.md

 # Noah-OWP-Modular

+This repo contains an extended, refactored version of the Noah-MP community land surface model, adapted from the [single-file source code](https://github.com/NCAR/noahmp/tree/release-v4.1-NWMv2.1/) maintained and developed by NCAR.
+In order to ease readability, adaptability, and interoperability, the model has been broken out into a series of modules and data types that represent various components of model information and parameters as well as the energy and water balances.

-This repo contains a gridded version of the Noah-MP land surface model[1,2].
-This gridded version of the OWP's Noah-MP model was extend from from NOAA OWP's previously refactored Noah-MP column model (https://github.com/NOAA-OWP/noah-owp-modular) and therefore contains a full set of hydrologic subroutines and components (excluding crop and carbon) and the Basic Model Interface (BMI) functions and compiler directives to be compatible with the NOAA-NWS Office of Water Prediction Nextgen modeling framework.
+There is currently one core version being developed from the original code (branched as of early to mid 2021).
+This is the modularized model with a full set of hydrologic subroutines and components (initially excluding crop and carbon).
+The model driver is reformulated to use function calls from the [Basic Model Interface](), and to accept compiler directives to be compatible with running within the NOAA-NWS Office of Water Prediction [Next Generation Water Resources Modeling Framework]().
+In addition, a subsurface option has been added to allow running the model with the original Noah-MP subsurface or with alternative subsurface treatments.

-Noah-OWP-Modular is in active development.
+This branch includes prototype code for a gridded implementation of Noah-OWP-Modular.
+The model is in active development.
 Check back often for project updates.

 ## Dependencies

 Noah-OWP-Modular has been tested on Unix-based systems such as MacOS and Linux.
-Its only dependency is NetCDF.
+Its only dependency is NetCDF Fortran.

 ## Installation and Configuration